 LG Sensor Dry places the sensor bar at the front of the drum behind the lint trap.
 This sensor dry system works best with a full load of clothing, ideally with similar fabric types (for example, a load of mostly denim or heavy-duty items, or a load of lightweight shirts).
 For small loads of just a few items, it can be difficult for the sensor to adequately assess the moisture levels, so using a Timed Dry option may be better in this case.

-If you are looking for a best-selling dryer with this feature, you may want to check out the updated LG DLEX7600WE featuring sensor drying technology.
+If you are looking for a best-selling dryer with this feature, you may want to check out the follow LG dryer featuring sensor drying technology.
 Let's take a closer look at what this great model has to offer.

 A Quick Review of a Dryer with LG Sensor Dry

-The LG DLEX7600WE is a top selling electric dryer option from one of today's hottest manufacturers - LG!
+The LG DLEX7800WE is a top selling electric dryer option from one of today's hottest manufacturers - LG!
 If dryer capacity is important, this machine has that covered thanks to its large 7.3 cubic foot capacity.
-It is both a time and energy saver, priced starting at $1,049 in white or $1,249 in black stainless steel.
+It is both a time and energy saver, priced starting at $1,099 in white.

-With TurboSteam Technology, this dryer can help reduce wrinkles and odors so you can do less ironing and re-washing.
+With TurboSteam Technology, this dryer can help reduce wrinkles and odors with steam that generates instantly, so you can do less ironing and re-washing.
 Another helpful feature is the Steam Sanitary Cycle, which can safely sanitize non-washable items like throw pillows or a child's toy.
-You can take advantage of LG's Smart ThinQ technology with the Smart Diagnosis app and NFC Tag On technology, so you can troubleshoot any issues and also download custom cycles to your dryer.
-Other great cycle options include Reduce Static and Wrinkle Care, plus a Damp Dry Signal option that will alert you when clothes are at the ideal dampness for ironing.
+You can take advantage of LG's Smart ThinQ technology with the Smart Diagnosis app, so you can troubleshoot any issues.

 LG's LoDecibel Quiet Operation technology helps keep operation noise to a minimum, ideal for laundry rooms near living areas.
 The EasyLoad door can be opened two ways: swinging from the side or dropping down like a hamper.
 Load it with the door open to the side and unload it using the hamper door to catch any stray socks!